MetalLB¶

 namespace: metallb-system

-name: metallb-config
+name: metallb-pool

 addresses: